 1. Find an up to date mountain weather forecast.
 Know what to expect on your day out: rainfall, snow showers, strong winds, clear skies, low visibility?
 Remember the summits of mountains will experience very different weather to the valley below.
 Winds above 30mph start to push you about a bit.

-Other places to check for local information on mountain or road conditions:
+Other places to check for local information, updates, mountain or road conditions: